bdistin/fs-nextra/README.md

 All `fs` methods which return a callback, return a promise instead.
 All `fs-extra` methods return a promise exclusivly.
 No Sync methods are included from either `fs` or `fs-extra`.
 Requires minimum Node.js v8.1.0.

+The full documentation can be found here: [fs-nextra.js.org](https://fs-nextra.js.org/).

 Credit
 ------